The strength in storytelling

 You won a UEA Engagement Award for accessibility.
 Can you tell me why that's important to you?

 We’re interested in expanding it out to people and making sure people are able to do it in a way where there is no barrier to entry.
 A lot of people who come and tell a story on our stage have never performed before.
 They could be terrified of doing it; they’re not natural performers.
 And they’re not doing it to put on a show, but because they feel compelled to say something, or because they have something to work out in their own heads.

 We work with lots of different groups in Norwich – Pride, New Routes, Mind, and many others – and we’re aware that there are people who don’t have access to, or don’t have awareness of, these sorts of events because it’s not at the forefront of their minds due to their economic or social situation.
 So we’re always looking to attract those who don’t usually access the arts.

 All our events are pay what you can afford – which could be nothing.
 And we actively reach out to different people in our community who we think could benefit from doing a series of workshops with us.

 What’s the plan for True Stories Live in the short term?

 One of the worries is supporting the storytellers, as the live events provide a very supportive environment.
-The idea that the storytellers are going to tell this or heart rendering or funny story alone in their bedroom is odd.
-We were worried that we wouldn’t be able to give them the aftercare they deserve, so we make that right.
+The idea that the storytellers are going to tell this really difficult or heart rendering or funny story alone in their bedroom is odd.
+We were worried that we wouldn’t be able to give them the aftercare they deserve, so we have to make that right.

 More from the UEA Community Blog.